tielarose/factswise-app/README.md

     python3 backend/seed_database.py

 To change the default educator information, change the name and plaintext_password on lines 56 - 59, and then rerun the file.
+The file will create a login for fname.lname@realschool.org, with the password you set.

     56    fname = "Tiela"
     57    lname = "Black-Law"